marsupialmouse/bitsandbobs/README.md

     - `AWS_DEFAULT_REGION`
     - `S3_BUCKET_CFN`

+   Create a secret called `JWT_SECRET` with a random string (this is used as the secret for signing JWTs).

-   If you like want to debug the EKS cluster using `kubectl` locally, create an `EKS_ADMIN_ARN` secret using the ARN of your IAM user.
+   If you'd like to be able to debug the EKS cluster using `kubectl` locally, create an `EKS_ADMIN_ARN` secret using the ARN of your IAM user.

 3. **Run Release Workflow**